Active living champion Jim Sallis receives Fries prize

 Professor Sallis, the author of more than 700 scientific publications, is also an emeritus professor of family medicine and public health at the University of California.

-His research has focused on providing evidence to guide policy and environmental strategies to improve physical activity, sedentary behavior, nutrition, and obesity, with an emphasis on getting more youth moving.
+His research has focused on providing evidence to guide policy and environmental strategies to improve physical activity, sedentary behaviour, nutrition, and obesity, with an emphasis on getting more youth moving.

 The Elizabeth Fries Health Education Award is presented annually to a health educator who has made a substantial contribution to advancing the field of health education or health promotion through research, program development or program delivery.